zerminaejaz/boozer-react-project/README.md

 # Cocktail Catalog

-Pull Over is an application that lets you view a menu of cocktails, read more information on the cocktail and create cocktails
+An application that lets you view a menu of cocktails, read more information on the cocktail and create cocktails

 ## Front-end

 - Implemented React.js to create reusable UI components and increase app flexibility for future additions
 - Designed the User Interface with Bootstrap CSS Framework and Javascript to create a modern, smooth UI
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).